san-ghun/ywfm/README.md

 - **Customizable notifications**: Add a title, subtitle, URL to open, and a command to execute.
 - **Timer support**: Specify the delay using a human-readable format like `1h10m15s`.
 - **Background execution**: Option to run the reminder as a background process.
+- **Visual feedback**: Option to run the reminder visually with a progress bar.

 ## Requirements